PacificCommunity/ofp-sam-pimple/introtext/background.md

 For example, a value of 1 means that there is no chance of falling below the LRP and a value of 0.9 means that there is a 1 in 10 (0.1) chance of falling below the LRP.

 Higher values are preferred, depending on the level of risk that managers and stakeholders are prepared to accept.

+It is a WCPFC requirement that the probability of being above the LRP is at least 0.8.

 ### 3. Catches